1. What kind of information does the National Register collect?

 Your information in the National Cancer Screening Register is stored within Australia in secure data storage facilities.

-The National Cancer Screening Register Act 2016 (the NCSR Act) provides the legislative framework to safeguard protected information in the National Register by prohibiting its use and disclosure for purposes outside the requirements of operating the National Register and by creating an offence arising from the unauthorised recording, use or disclosure of Personal Information contained in the National Register.
+The NCSR Act provides the legislative framework to safeguard protected information in the National Register by prohibiting its use and disclosure for purposes outside the requirements of operating the National Register and by creating an offence arising from the unauthorised recording, use or disclosure of Personal Information contained in the National Register.
 The legislation also requires notification to the Australian Information Commissioner if there is a data breach.

 3. Where does the National Register get information from?